 Crypto FinTechs; Europe vs International

-Why the Bitcoin is that such a big deal?
-It’s not really, but there are a couple of things to take into account.
-One being regulations, different markets have different regulations.
+Why is Bitcoin such a big deal?
+It’s not really, but there are a couple of things to consider.
+One is regulations, and different markets have different regulations.
 US-based companies will have different laws to abide by than their European counterparts.
 When the majority of your customer base sits in a certain market, it is completely normal that you will predominantly focus on meeting the regulations of that market.
-Your secondary markets may take a hit as a result, making it more difficult to onboard customers or for consumers to use your product/service.
+Your secondary markets may take a hit; as a result, making it more difficult to onboard customers or for consumers to use your product/service.
 Taxes also play a part here.
-European tax authorities have set their sights on crypto and depending on where you live, you will have to pay taxes on your crypto investment.
+European tax authorities have set their sights on crypto, and depending on where you live; you will have to pay taxes on your crypto investment.
 A locally-based exchange is likely to take this into account and offer its customers a feature where they can download a report for their tax filing.
 But international exchanges offer this as well?
 Very true, but local ones are more inclined to have a report that is to the liking of local authorities.
-Making it easier for consumers to invest and reducing the barriers to adoption.
+They are making it easier for consumers to invest and reducing the barriers to adoption.

 Crypto FinTechs; Payment Methods

 The Netherlands, shoutout to our team in Amsterdam, is a great example of having their own payment ecosystem, iDeal.
-This system is only available to Dutch banks and facilitates online payments whilst consumers are issued maestro and vpay cards.
+This system is only available to Dutch banks and facilitates online payments while consumers are issued maestro and vpay cards.
 While this payment ecosystem is great for Dutch consumers, it’s an additional barrier to entry for a foreign-based crypto company.
 For example, for Coinbase to hit home with users in the Netherlands, they will have to integrate an additional payment option into their platform.
-This is where local crypto platforms have the upper hand, they are more aware and can integrate into the local bank/payment ecosystem with ease.
+This is where local crypto platforms have the upper hand; they are more aware and can easily integrate into the local bank/payment ecosystem.
 Amsterdam-based Bitvavo is a good example of a local crypto trading platform paving the way for crypto adoption amongst Dutch consumers.

 Crypto FinTechs; Consumer Trust

 Trust.
 This is a bit more of a personal preference, but I tend to opt for companies that are regulated by local authorities or at least on a European level.
-Digital banking is a great example of this, I’m a big fan, but I will always go for the neobank that is covered by a local deposit protection.
-It’s a similar story for crypto, I prefer to invest with companies that are regulated by local authorities and abide by local regulations.
-Investing in cryptocurrencies already comes with a risk, I will make sure to only invest through companies that play by the rules.
+Digital banking is a great example of this, I’m a big fan, but I will always go for the neobank covered by a local deposit protection.
+It’s a similar story for crypto; I prefer to invest with companies that are regulated by local authorities and abide by local regulations.
+Investing in cryptocurrencies already comes with a risk; I will ensure to only invest through companies that play by the rules.